-- sale subject to schedule tax

-- exempted products and/or services

-- input VAT that was booked as a cost element.
+- · sale subject to schedule tax - · exempted products and/or services - · input VAT that was booked as a cost element - input VAT in cases of the Simplified Registration System.

 Where a registrant makes a supply comprising both taxable supplies and exempted or scheduled tax supplies, they shall be eligible for partial recovery of the input VAT relating to the taxable supplies.